Killing of Omer Neutra

-Omer Neutra (עומר נאוטרה; 14 October 2001 – 7 October 2023) was an American-Israeli Israel Defense Forces (IDF) officer from Long Island, New York, who served as a tank platoon commander.
-He was taken captive by Hamas on 7 October 2023 during the militant assault on southern Israel.
-His parents led efforts to secure his release.
+Omer Neutra (עומר נאוטרה; 14 October 2001 – 7 October 2023) was an American-Israeli Israel Defense Forces (IDF) officer who was killed by Palestinian militants in the October 7, 2023 attack.

+Born and raised in New York to Israeli parents, Neutra enlisted in the IDF in 2020 as a lone soldier, serving as a tank platoon commander.
+During the October 7, 2023 attack in southern Israel by Hamas, Neutra's was one of few tanks stationed along the Israel-Gaza border.
+Neutra was killed in the attack and his body was held hostage by Hamas in Gaza.

-On 2 December 2024, the IDF announced that Neutra had been killed on the day of the attack and that his body was being held in Gaza.
+On 2 December 2024, the IDF confirmed that Neutra had been killed on October 7 and that his body was being held in Gaza by Hamas.
 His remains were returned to Israel on 2 November 2025.

 Early life and background

-Omer Maxim Neutra was born on 14 October 2001 in Queens, New York, United States, and grew up in the town of Plainview, Long Island.
+Omer Maxim Neutra was born on 14 October 2001 in Queens, New York, United States, and grew up in the Nassau County community of Plainview, on Long Island.
 His family was of Israeli background, and his grandparents were Holocaust survivors.

-He deferred his acceptance at SUNY Binghamton to spend a "gap year" in Israel and subsequently enlisted in the Israel Defense Forces (IDF) as a lone soldier.
+He deferred his acceptance at SUNY Binghamton to spend a gap year in Israel and enlisted in the Israel Defense Forces (IDF) as a lone soldier.

-Military career and death

 In November 2020, Neutra enlisted in the IDF.
 He joined the Armored Corps, later completing a tank commander's course and then an officer's course.
 He was assigned to the 77th Battalion of the 7th Armored Brigade as a tank platoon commander.

+October 7 attack

-The morning of the 7 October 2023 surprise attack, Captain Neutra was commanding one of only 12 tanks stationed on the border with Gaza.
-The tank was positioned at the "White House" outpost between kibbutz Nirim and Nir Oz.
+The morning of the 7 October 2023 attack, Captain Neutra was commanding one of only 12 tanks stationed on the border with Gaza.
+The tank was positioned at the "White House" outpost between Nirim and Nir Oz.
 After learning of the attack, the tank, reportedly suffering from steering problems, headed towards the border fence but was ambushed by Hamas militants with RPGs and explosive devices and set on fire, forcing the crew to evacuate.
 Neutra and two of his crew, driver Shaked Dahan and loader/radio operator Oz Daniel, were killed immediately, and the fourth crew member, gunner Nimrod Cohen, was captured alive.
 All four were then taken to Gaza.
 Footage of the burning tank with its crew being killed or captured became among the most known images of the 7 October attacks; Neutra was seen in the footage lying on the ground next to the tank, either dead or injured and unconscious.

 Initially, the entire crew was presumed to have been captured alive, but Dahan was declared dead in November 2023 and Daniel was in February 2024.
 After more than fourteen months of uncertainty, on 2 December 2024 the IDF declared that Captain Neutra had also been killed on the day of the assault.
 Cohen, the sole survivor, was released in October 2025 as part of the Gaza peace plan.